-The PACE provider must inform a beneficiary in writing of his or her appeal rights under Medicare or Medicaid, or both, assist the beneficiary in choosing which to pursue if both are applicable, and forward the appeal to the appropriate external entity.
+The PACE provider must inform a beneficiary in writing of their appeal rights under Medicare or Medicaid, or both, assist the beneficiary in choosing which to pursue if both are applicable, and forward the appeal to the appropriate external entity.
+A PACE beneficiary that is eligible for both Medicaid and Medicare, must choose one of those systems to file an appeal.
+An appeal cannot be filed under both systems.

-The PACE provider must submit proposed denial of enrollment determinations of applicants for health and safety reasons and all involuntary disenrollment determinations of beneficiaries to OAAS Regional Office (RO) for review prior to notifying applicants/beneficiaries of such adverse decisions.
+The PACE provider must submit proposed denial of enrollment determinations of applicants for health and safety reasons to the PACE Program Manager, and submit all involuntary disenrollment determinations of beneficiaries to OAAS Regional Office (RO) for review prior to notifying applicants/beneficiaries of such adverse decisions.